andrewsunglaekim/advanced_git_workshop/readme.md

 $ git show 148d58e
 ```

-To have HEAD point to commit you would instead use `checkout`:
+To have HEAD point to a commit we would instead use `checkout`:

 ```bash
 # the argument to checkout would be some commit sha
 $ git checkout 148d58e
 ```

-> Depending on the arguments and flags passed to checkout, checkout can also be used against files in your working directory as well.
+> Depending on the arguments and flags passed to checkout, checkout can also be used against files in our working directory as well. `git checkout -- fileName` or `git checkout fileName` use the prior incase we wanted a branch called `fileName`

 The above command would point `HEAD` to that commit.
-Meaning your working directory would reflect the folders and files of the commit passed in.
+Meaning our working directory would reflect the folders and files of the commit passed in.

-This above command will also put you in a detached HEAD state.
+This above command will also put us in a detached HEAD state.
 Meaning it is detached from any reference or branch.
-It still very much exists and is pointing to the commit you specified.
+It still very much exists and is pointing to the commit we specified.

 ## Detached HEAD
-You might have been in a detached HEAD state before, some git commands put the user into a detached HEAD.
-If you are to make any commits in a detached HEAD you lose them unless you make a reference to it.
+We might have been in a detached HEAD state before, some git commands put the user into a detached HEAD.
+If we are to make any commits in a detached HEAD we lose them unless we make a reference to it.
 IE. a branch.

 You can leave a detached HEAD state simply by checking into a branch, something like this: